-Occupational therapy tips in this article get you started with helping your child learn some basic skills and become more independent.
+Occupational therapy tips in this article can get you started with helping your child learn basic skills and become more independent.

 When my oldest son was little, I knew I wanted to do some teaching with him at home.
 But the thought of how to do that scared me to death.